phun-ky/phun-ky.github.io/_posts/2015-09-09-trusted-data.md

 >
 ><a href="http://www.leadergrow.com/articles/201-degrees-of-trust">http://www.leadergrow.com/articles/201-degrees-of-trust</a>

-"Trusted Data", regardless the level of trust, is data you can rely on to process information from.
-Information used to gain knowledge, make decisions and act upon.
+"Trusted Data", regardless the level of trust, is data you can rely on to process information from, information used to gain knowledge, make decisions and act upon.

 ## Trusted data

-When we now have the terminology in order, but what have others stated about this term?
+When we now have the terminology in order, what have others stated about this term?

 > ... the condition of trusted data is easily quantified.
 Namely, condition is a technical measurement of data’s completeness, quality, age, schema, profile, and documentation.
 The assumption is that trusted data should come from carefully selected sources, be transformed in accordance with data’s intended use, and be delivered in formats and time frames that are appropriate to specific consumers of reports and other manifestations of data.
 >